 Omega 3 is known for its anti-inflammatory and antioxidant properties.
 Eating omega-3-based food helps to soothe menstrual pain.
 It also assists to bring hormonal inconstancy under control and balance your mood.
 Fish and seafood like salmon, tuna and nuts and seeds such as walnut, flaxseed and chia seeds are good sources of omega 3.

 Magnesium levels fluctuate during the menstrual cycle.
-Consuming magnesium-based food and supplement can help you get relief from PMS-related symptoms like headaches, low blood sugar, bloating, fluid retention, dizziness, and sugar cravings.
-Spinach, kale, banana, raspberries, legumes, cabbage and broccoli are rich in magnesium.
+Consuming magnesium-based food and supplements can help you get relief from PMS-related symptoms like headaches, low blood sugar, bloating, fluid retention, dizziness, and sugar cravings.
+Spinach, kale, banana, raspberries, legumes, cabbage, and broccoli are rich in magnesium.

 When the blood is lost every month during menstruation the iron present in the red blood cells is also lost.
 If monthly intake of iron and absorption does not replace the iron lost during your period then you can suffer from iron deficiency.
 Thus, it is important to have iron-based food during your menstrual cycle.
 Some of the foods containing iron are spinach, beans, lentils, and whole grain enriched bread.

 The thing you do not want during your period is to feel bloated.
-Fibre-based food helps to keep your digestive tract running smoothly.
-Have plenty of fibre throughout your period to ensure regularity.
-Pears, strawberries, beets, and carrots are some examples of fibre.
+Fiber-based food helps to keep your digestive tract running smoothly.
+Have plenty of fiber throughout your period to ensure regularity.
+Pears, strawberries, beets, and carrots are some examples of fiber.

 Please Note: It is always better to consult your doctor or a professional nutritionist before starting any type of diet or modification in your eating habits.